-Add ginger root, 3 cups of water, sugar, and salt in a saucepan and bring the water to a boil.
+- Add ginger root, 3 cups of water, sugar, and salt in a saucepan and bring it to a boil.

-Turn off the heat and add the rest of the water and allow to cool briefly until it reaches the room temperature.
+- Turn off the heat.
+Now, add the rest of the water and allow it to cool briefly until it reaches room temperature.

-Transfer to a large glass jug, stir well and then seal with an airtight lid.
+- Transfer the mixture to a large glass jug, stir well and then seal with an airtight lid.

-Leave it out for 2-3 days until it becomes carbonated.
-Whey will lead to faster fermentation as compared to a ginger bug.
+- Leave it out for 2-3 days until it becomes carbonated.
+The whey added will lead to a faster fermentation as compared to the ginger bug.
 You will get a bubbly fizz when you open the lid depending on the environmental temperature.
 You may also have to shake the jar once or twice during the fermentation phase for it to ferment better.

-Refrigerate after this point.
-This mixture would smell of ginger and yeast.
+- Refrigerate after this point.
+This mixture will smell of ginger and yeast.